Lipsha-Dash/Engine-Health-Monitoring/README.md

 - Preprocess the CMAPSS dataset
 - Train models to estimate RUL
 - Evaluate model performance
-- (Optional) Deploy with Streamlit for visualization
+- Deploy with Streamlit for visualization

 ## Tech Stack
 - Python